 Probably the most challenging task facing humanity today is the creation of a shared vision of a sustainable and desirable society, one that can provide permanent prosperity within the biophysical constraints of the real world in a way that is fair and equitable to all of humanity, to other species, and to future generations.
 This vision does not now exist, although the seeds are there.
-We all have our own private visions of the world we really want and we need to overcome our fears and skepticism and begin to share these visions and build on them-until we have built a vision of the world we want.
+We all have our own private visions of the world we really want and we need to overcome our fears and skepticism and begin to share these visions and build on them - until we have built a vision of the world we want.

 We need to fill in the details of our desired future in order to make it tangible enough to motivate people across the spectrum to work toward achieving it.
-Nagpal and Foltz have begun this task by commissioning a range of individual visions of a sustainable world from around the globe.
+Nagpal and Foltz (p.
+4, 1995) have begun this task by commissioning a range of individual visions of a sustainable world from around the globe.
 They laid out the following challenge for each of their "envisionaries":

-Individuals were asked not to try to predict what lies ahead, but rather to imagine a positive future for their respective region, defined in any way they chose -village, group of villages, nation, group of nations, or continent.
+Individuals were asked not to try to predict what lies ahead, but rather to imagine a positive future for their respective region, defined in any way they chosevillage, group of villages, nation, group of nations, or continent.
 We asked only that people remain within the bounds of plausibility, and set no other restrictive guidelines.
-[59]"

 The results were quite revealing.
 While these independent visions were difficult to generalize, they did seem to share at least one important point.
 The "default" western vision of continued material growth was not what people envisioned as part of their "positive future."
-They envisioned a future with "enough" material consumption, but where the focus has shifted to maintaining high quality communities and environments, education, culturally rewarding full employment, and peace.
+They envisioned a future with "enough" material consumption, but the focus has shifted to maintaining high quality communities and environments, education, culturally rewarding full employment, and peace.

-These results are consistent with surveys about the degree of desirability that people expressed for four hypothetical visions of the future in the year 2100 [60].
-The four visions derive from two basic world views, whose characteristics are laid out in Fig. 2.
-These world views have been described in many ways [61], but an important distinction has to do with one's degree of faith in technological progress [62].
-The "technological optimist" world view is one in which technological progress
+These results are consistent with surveys about the degree of desirability that people expressed for four hypothetical visions of the future in the year 2100 (Costanza, 2000).
+The four visions derive from two basic world views, whose characteristics are laid out